TomasKovyKovacik/B-OOP-2023-Pipes/README.md

 The game will start on a playing board of 8x8 squares, and it will be possible to change its size (minimum 3 sizes).

 The goal of the game is to connect the start and the finish line by turning the pipes correctly.
 If we manage to turn the path correctly, after checking it we want to go to the next level (generate a new the playing board).
+The positions of the start and the finish line are generated randomly, always at the opposite sides of the board (if the start is on the left, the finish must be on the right, the positions must be chosen randomly).
+After the path is generated the pipes must be rotated randomly.

 ## Requirements